thomaspernet/DataAnalysisPy/DataAnalysisPy.md

-In the example below, we want to show the relationship between the output and the emission of SO2, aggregated by the location of the province (East, Central or West) using the mean.
+In the example below, we want to show the relationship between the output and the emission of SO2, aggregated by the location of the province (East, Central, or West) using the mean.
 Note that, you can change the way to aggregate the data for each variable, like mean of X and sum of Y